AI-SDC/ACRO/stata/readme.md

 [This blog from Stata](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/) describes the basic process of:

-1. checking whether Stata can find a version of python on your system
+1. Checking whether Stata can find a version of python on your system
-2. installing python if needed
+2. Installing python if needed
 3. setting up Stata to use python

 We recommend that you install the latest version of Python compatible with acro.